atreebangalore/jaltol/README.md

-# ruralwater
+# jaltol
+a QGIS python plugin to compute water balances using remote sensing data at the village/watershed unit anywhere in India.
-a QGIS python plugin to make typology-specific Rural Water Security Plans.
-These plans help lead the user from data to decisions
+The vision of Jaltol is to reduce the data gap in Rural Water Security Planning, thus guiding the user more swiftly from data to decisions.